Pay Equity Law Takes Effect January 1

 Third Party Agencies

 Companies that use hiring agencies, especially agencies from outside Connecticut, also must ensure those agencies are aware of the new law and its requirements.
+Training and policy updating should start now—not January 1, when the new law takes effect.

 And companies must also make sure employment application, or those of any job boards or electronic applications they use, do not ask about salary history.